paulcockrell/mHUD/README.md

 4. The current roads speed limit, using HERE maps API (requires a subscription, which is free within specified usage limits).

+Once connected you can cycle through 4 HUD mode screens and 1 regular screen by tapping on the display.
 ![Image](./HUDMode.jpg?raw=true)
 ![Image](./RegularMode.jpg?raw=true)